Finding the Best Banks in Seattle

 SmartAsset began its search for the best banks in Seattle by looking at the top 15 banks by branch availability in the Seattle metro area.
 If you’re looking for a bank with the most branches in Seattle, you’re better off with a big bank name like Chase, the best national bank in Seattle.
 The majority of Seattle’s banks, however, are smaller banks like Columbia Bank, the best regional bank in Seattle.
 From there, we looked at each bank’s account offerings, monthly fees, account minimums and interest rates.
 This helped us find the best bank accounts in Seattle.

-Best National Bank: Chase
+Best National Bank With Branches in Seattle: Chase

 If you’re in a big city like Seattle, chances are you’ve encountered a Chase Bank branch or ATM at some point.
 This is perhaps the biggest advantage of banking with a nationwide bank like Chase.
 No matter where you are, you’ll have access to your Chase bank accounts.
 In the Seattle area alone, customers can visit about 236 branches.